absolvent/YubiKey-Guide/README.md

 ### Copy public key to server

 There is a `-L` option of `ssh-add` that lists public key parameters of all identities currently represented by the agent.
-Copy and paste the following output to the server authorized_keys file:
+Copy and paste the following output to the server authorized_keys file, GitHub and any other service you use that requires your ssh key:

     $ ssh-add -L
     ssh-rsa AAAAB4NzaC1yc2EAAAADAQABAAACAz[...]zreOKM+HwpkHzcy9DQcVG2Nw== cardno:000605553211